Live Chat Visual Assist Platform Pricing Documentation Security

 Zero knowledge

-What the server sees vs. what it doesn't.
+What the server sees vs. what it doesn't

 Our server routes encrypted payloads but cannot decrypt them.
-Here's exactly what's visible at each layer.

 Server cannot access